matthewcobb/once-collective/index.md

 > We align the whole with the individual

 > and the individual with the whole.

-The structure of the collective guides members towards their purpose and creates a sharing economy and support structure to achieve these goals.
+The structure of the collective guides members towards their purpose creating a sharing economy and support structure to achieve these goals.

-Honest feedback keeps us growing in every project we do.
+Honest feedback all around keeps us growing in every project we do.

 ### Content for a new landscape

 **Ears to the floor.
 Fingers on the pulse.**

 We take elements of psychology, latest marketing strategies and emerging technologies to inform our process of film-making.

 Our concept films bridge imagination to reality.